c0dev0id/shagen.me/content/paypal/_index.md

 {{< paypal >}}

-Friends and Family, can use the [paypal.me](https://paypal.me/xkpb3) link.
+Friends and Family can use the [paypal.me](https://paypal.me/xkpb3) link and choose "For Friends and Family" in the screen that pops up at some point to get around the paypal fee.